fsr/ese-website-jekyll/sources/_en/03-schedules.md

 permalink: /en/schedules/
 ---

-Here you will soon find the current timetables (seminar group plans) to which you can enroll on Thursday morning.
+Here you will soon find the current timetables (seminar group plans) to which you can enroll on Tuesday.
 Don't miss out! :wink:

 <!-- {% include all-schedules.html %} -->